-Get your paws on these last minute gifts for dogs, cats, and those that love them.
+Get your paws on these last-minute gifts for dogs, cats, and those who love them.
 They’re practical, require minimal shopping, and they’re fit for a pup’s budget.

 The Gift of Time

 What pet person wouldn’t appreciate the gift of your time?
 Wrap up a custom-made coupon for dog walking, washing a fur friend or even an overnight stay at your personal dog hotel.
 Give a Gift, Get a Gift: You’ll enjoy a dog’s company!